 Distracted driving has always been a safety concern, but paired with winter road conditions it is even more dangerous.
 And with so many things on our minds right now—the pandemic, a tumultuous political climate, and an economic fallout—we are more distracted as drivers than we think.

 Even though we have fewer people on the road because of the COVID-19 pandemic, distracted driving is more of a safety threat than ever.
-In fact, a study by the National Safety Council found that although there were less cars on the road and 17 percent fewer miles being driven in the first six months of 2020, there was a staggering 20 percent increase in motor vehicle death rates.
+In fact, a study by the National Safety Council found that although there were fewer cars on the road and 17% fewer miles being driven in the first six months of 2020, there was a staggering 20% increase in motor vehicle death rates.

 Reducing distracted driving in your organization starts with building a safety culture rooted in employee education.
 Sending a text, picking up an object on the floorboard, or fitting in a quick bite on the road are all seemingly innocuous driver behaviors that can have deadly consequences.
 To help employees understand the true impact of distracted driving, consider asking a distracted driving victims’ advocacy group to share their personal and moving stories with members of your organization.

 While many states have laws against texting and talking on a cell phone while driving, employers should also reinforce this safe driving practice.
 Using a phone while driving causes 1.6 million crashes every year, and cell phone use is responsible for 14% of fatal crashes.
 A strong safety policy that includes a section on distracted driving—which mandates electronics-free driving—is critical.
 To incentivize safe winter driving, organizations can also use apps that reward drivers for not speeding or driving distracted.